-Active-Pro Debug Port
+Active Debug Port

-The ACTIVE-PRO Debug Port
+The Active Debug Port

-The Active-Pro captures detailed debug information about the execution of firmware, including the graphed values of variables and the exact timings of debug messages as they are executed.
+The Active Debuggers capture detailed debug information about the execution of firmware, including the graphed values of variables and the exact timings of debug messages as they are executed.
 The debug information is output from the microprocessors using the firmware routines below using a single line of code to create the Active Debug Port using standard GPIO pins (1 or 2 pins) or a standard SWV port.
 See the bottom of this page for the active.c and active.h files to include in your firmware projects.

-ACTIVE-PRO Text is character strings and are identical to traditional "printf" output.
+ACTIVE Text is character strings and are identical to traditional "printf" output.
 They are graphed over time as well as listed vertically.

 Each debug text output is created by a simple source code line such as: